corda/corda/docs/source/running-doorman.rst

 Configuration file
 ------------------
-At startup Doorman reads a configuration file, passed with ``--configFile`` on the command line.
+At startup doorman reads a configuration file, passed with ``--configFile`` on the command line.

-This is an example of what a Doorman configuration file might look like:
+This is an example of what a doorman configuration file might look like:
     .. literalinclude:: ../../network-management/doorman.conf

-Invoke Doorman with ``-?`` for a full list of supported command-line arguments.
+Invoke doorman with ``-?`` for a full list of supported command-line arguments.

 Configuration parameters